 Deep groove ball bearings are widely used in many industries for decades.
 A deep groove is formed on each inner and outer ring of the bearings enabling them to sustain radial and axial loads or even combinations of both.
+As the leading deep groove ball bearing factory, TPI Bearings owns abundant experience in designing and producing this type of bearing.

 Deep groove ball bearing